signature-ip-ai/inoculator-user-guide/source/configureroutercnoc.rst

 **Tx DAT FIFO Ptr Width** – This Pointer width to indicate depth of output data flit buffer at the processor port of the NoC.
 Default value is 2, and user can choose from 1 to 6 as the width.

-**Interconnect Port Settings (Available in router type 'HN-F w/ L3', 'HN-F w/o L3', ‘Device Only’, ‘DVM’, and ‘Repeater’)**
+**Interconnect Port Settings (Available in router type 'HN-F w/ L3', 'HN-F w/o L3', ‘Device Only’, and ‘Repeater’)**

 **REQ FIFO Ptr Width** – This Pointer width to indicate depth of input request flit buffer to receive flits from neighboring cluster.
 Default value is 2, and user can choose from 1 to 6 as the width.